nyirahabineza/quiz/readme.md

 #Setup/Installation Requirements

 Switch on your computer
-Through Google chrome, visit the website i have mentioned in the https://github.com/nyirahabineza/quiz.gitdescription above Visit my repository if you wish to make any changes
+Through Google chrome, visit the website i have mentioned in the description above Visit my repository if you wish to make any changes https://github.com/nyirahabineza/quiz.git
 #BDD The following is what my program should handle:

 Input Example	Output Example